ShUbHkHaNdElWaL493/shubh_ws/gazebo/README.md

 # Bot Simulation

-This is a project focused on developing a bot for simulations in Gazebo Sim.
+This is a project focused on developing a bot for simulations in Gazebo.

 ## Features